This tool only works with an ArcInfo license and will only be available in ArcToolbox if you have installed ArcInfo Workstation.

 |Input Coverage (Required)

-The coverage whose polygon, line, or point features will be intersected with the intersect coverage.
+The coverage whose polygons will be combined with the union coverage.

 |Output Coverage (Required)

-The coverage that will be created to contain the results.
+The output coverage that will be created containing the results of the operation.

 |Fuzzy Tolerance (Optional)